theforeman/theforeman.org/_posts/2018-03-07-foreman-117-fact-filtering.md

 The new setting is named "Exclude pattern for facts stored in Foreman" and works similarly, but for fact names.
-This prevents Foreman from performing unnecessary updates in fact names database table which can easly become a bottleneck for all fact update API calls.
+This prevents Foreman from performing unnecessary updates in fact names database table which can easily become a bottleneck for all fact update API calls.
 The default pattern list is the very same, but both lists can be changed individually via Administer - Settings - Provisioning.